Arcadia-Science/2024-sensory-neuroimaging/README.md

 ## Neuroimaging analysis pipeline

-This pipeline is designed to preprocess and analyze data *in vivo* brain imaging data collected with a widefield microscope.
+This pipeline is designed to preprocess and analyze *in vivo* brain imaging data collected with a widefield microscope.
 Included in the pipeline are the following steps:

 * Preprocessing (`preprocess_trial` in `src/neuroprocessing/scripts/analysis.py`)
     * Load TIFF stack of raw imaging data, concatenate stacks if needed